Pennsylvania Rental Laws – an Overview of Landlord-Tenant Rights in Pittsburgh

 • Carry out a legal eviction process on a tenant for violating the lease agreement.

-• Receive proper notice when tenants are looking to leave town for an extended period of time.
+• Receive proper notice when Pennsylvania tenants are looking to leave town for an extended period.

 • Receive proper notice when a tenant wishes to move out of their rented premises.

-• Be notified when tenants wish to make any changes to their rented unit in Pennsylvania.
+• Be notified when tenants wish to make any changes to their rented units in Pennsylvania.

 notifying pennsylvania landlord tenant act and renting law